kna0085/cse-java/README.md

 releasePassword=
 ```

-Use './gradlew release' to build and upload a new version.
+Use `./gradlew release` to build and upload a new version.